shimatai/react-native-android-datausage/README.md

             }
         }
         ```

+2. Do `npm install --save git+https://github.com/shimatai/react-native-android-datausage.git` in your React Native main project.

-2. Simply `import/require` it by the name defined in your library's `package.json`:
+3. Simply `import/require` it by the name defined in your library's `package.json`:

     ```javascript
     import DataUsageModule from 'react-native-android-datausage'